gianniskmbls/Hello-World/python/Readme.md

 This is a Random Matrix Generator with Maximum Element Finder.
 A Python program which generates a random matrix based on user input and then calculates and displays the maximum element in the matrix.

+## matrixOnes.py
+An Identity Matrix Generator with Error Handling.
+This Python program generates and displays an identity matrix.
+An identity matrix is a square matrix where all diagonal elements are '1's, and all other elements are '0's.
+The user specifies the number of '1's in the matrix.